birdandhike.com logo

 Middle Oak Creek Trail

-Trail continues across desert flats (view W)
+Trail continues across desert flats (winter; view W)

 Middle Oak Creek Trail